-As a school, we recognise the importance of reading for all children and therefore, have a comprehensive and thorough approach to the teaching of reading across the school including, daily phonics lessons in Year 1 and Reception.
-Reading is developed through a ‘Book Talk’ approach in classes which is taught daily from Year 2 – Year 6, giving children the opportunity to read texts which are pitched at the right level to develop their fluency and understanding.
-In addition, the school promotes reading for pleasure and uses Accelerated Reader to encourage, support and help track children’s reading.
+As a school, we recognise the importance of reading for all children and therefore, have a comprehensive and thorough approach to the teaching of reading across the school including, daily Read, Write Inc phonics lessons in Year 1 and Reception.
+Reading is developed through Guided Reading in classes which is taught daily from Year 2 – Year 6, giving children the opportunity to read texts which are pitched at the right level to develop their fluency and understanding.
 Reading is at the core of most lessons.
 Through rewarding reading behaviour, assembly challenges, reading and book weeks, use of reading journals and parent workshops, parental engagement with reading is strongly promoted.

-Writing is taught through a topic-based approach or planned around a rich, stimulating text.
+Writing is taught through the 'Talk for Writing' approach and planned around a rich, stimulating text.
 This provides a context and purpose and audience for the children.
 Grammatical accuracy is embedded in the teaching of writing but also as a discrete element of the English curriculum.